Opinion | Democrats are faced with a choice. Protect the filibuster or protect democracy.

 The bill takes an enormous step toward democratizing political contributions (in a way that even a Supreme Court dominated by conservatives would have trouble overturning) by creating a voluntary system in which candidates could avoid big money donations.
 Contributions of $200 or less would be matched 6 to 1 by a fund financed not by taxpayers but by a small surcharge on the federal government’s criminal fines and penalties against corporations, corporate executives and high-income tax evaders.
 For the first time in history, small donors could overwhelm deep-pocketed interests.

 These provisions would be worthy in a normal time.
 But Trump’s attacks on the 2020 election, focused especially on high turnout among Black voters, make the For the People Act and a new Voting Rights Act imperative.
-Trump may have lost, but the impulses he represents are still powerful.
+Trump lost, but the impulses he represents are still powerful.

 And if Democrats are not willing to challenge a filibuster against political reform on moral grounds, they might consider self-interest: The voter suppression actions across the country would hit the young and racial minorities the hardest.